Read information below on how to Apply for a Grant

 - Organizations located outside the service area of the Foundation.

-To be eligible for funding the applicant organization must:
+In general, to be eligible for funding from the Foundation, the applicant organization must:

 - Be a 501(c)(3) nonprofit organization, in compliance and in good standing, as defined in Section 509(a)(1) and/or Section 170(b)(1)(a)(vi) or Section 509(a)(2) of the Internal Revenue Code, or affiliated with a nonprofit organization, or a governmental unit working to lessen the burden of government.
 Individuals are not eligible applicants.

 - Use grant funds within and for the benefit of residents and communities of the 17 counties of the San Angelo area, which are Tom Green, Crockett, Sutton, Kimble, Mason, Menard, Schleicher, Reagan, Irion, Concho, McCulloch, Runnels, Coke, Llano, San Saba, Glasscock, and Sterling

 All grant requests are accepted online.
 The Foundation reviews these requests twice a year for possible funding consideration.
 Applicants are encouraged to submit a request a minimum of three to four months prior to the time funds are needed and as early as possible.
 This provides the Foundation the opportunity to research your proposal and communicate any questions in a timely manner.
 Grant deadlines for the spring cycle is February 1st of each year, and the fall deadline is September 1st of each year.